Plex on Ubuntu Desktop

 To check that the Plex Server is running in the background, you can use a terminal command called “top” to view all of your processes then look for an entry with the name “plexmediaserver” and confirm that it is running.

-Once Terminal is open type in TOP and press enter.
+Open Terminal and type in TOP and press enter.
 You will see all of the programs that are running in the background.
 Look for Plex in the list.

 • Open File Explorer and navigate to ‘Other Locations’ on the bottom left hand side.